CyprienBouton/HousingPriceAnalysis/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Install the model on your local environment using:
+Install the model on your local machine using:
 ```
 python model.py
 ```